ingydotnet/git-subrepo/doc/intro-to-subrepo.md

     git subrepo pull ext/lynyrd
     git subrepo pull ext/skynyrd --branch=1976

-The lynyrd repo is tracking the upstream master branch, and you've moved the skynyrd subrepo to the 1976 branch.
+The lynyrd repo is tracking the upstream master branch, and you've changed the skynyrd subrepo to the 1976 branch.
 Since these subrepos are owned by 'you', you might want to change them in the context of your freebird repo.
 When things are working, you can push the subrepo changes back: